Ready to pop? Five tips that might help you have a quicker, smoother labour

 I know, I know, telling a super-pregnant women to try and sleep more can end up earning you a smack (like, you try sleeping in a human bed when you are the size of a small elephant!), but know this: According to studies, women who slept less than six hours a night at the end of pregnancy were far more likely to end up needing a C-section.

 Known for their great effect on a slow digestion, dates can also help you have a shorter labour, it seems.
-A small study showed that women who ate six dates a day for the last four weeks of their pregnancies had shorter labours with fever medical interventions.
+A small study showed that women who ate six dates a day for the last four weeks of their pregnancies had shorter labours with fewer medical interventions.

 Ninety-six percent of the date-eating women went into spontaneous labor (compared to 79 percent of the non-date eaters) and only 28 percent of those that ate dates needed oxytocin to assist labor as opposed to 47 percent who didn’t eat dates.